-Based on VHB's experience with other similar projects (including a recent project where golf course waters were being filled), and in keeping with the above CWA guidelines, the USACE typically requires a 1:1 replacement ratio for filling of regulated waters.
+Based on the experience of the Applicant's consultant, VHB, with other similar projects (including a recent project where golf course waters were being filled), and in keeping with the above CWA guidelines, the USACE typically requires a 1:1 replacement ratio for filling of regulated waters.
 The Applicant would be able to comply with a 1:1 replacement ratio in the event the USACE requires mitigation for the filling of the drainage ditches.
 The creation of 6,800.66 sf of new drainage ditch area would result in an overall 10.03:1 replacement ratio.
 Even in the unlikely case that the USACE were to require additional mitigation beyond 10.03:1, the existing ponds, vegetated wetlands and ditches that occur throughout the Project Site offer ample onsite mitigation opportunities through expansion, enhancement and/or rehabilitation of these features, which are the three USACE-authorized methods for compensatory mitigation, as defined in the above-referenced federal CWA guidelines.